merlleu/email-relay-api/README.md

-# email-relay-api
+# Postfix-Relay-API 📨

 ## Description
-This is a simple api server that listens for incoming requests and sends an email using the provided data.
+This is a simple api server written in Rust that transfers emails sent via an HTTP request to a postfix instance.

+## Why ?
+Securing postfix is hard but having it inside a docker network alongside this relay is secure.
+This also lets you have a simple REST API to call rather than using SMTP libraries.

 ## Environment variables
 - WEBHOOK_SECRET: Secret to be used in the webhook